jfhfbm/rcos-status-updates/spring_2019/week_04.md

 ## This Week's Plan

-> This week, I will continue to work on this same class, as it's a bigger project than most fo my other projects.\
+> This week, I will continue to work on this same class, as it's a bigger project than most of my other projects.\

 ## Anything Blocking?